raspberrypilearning/sensing-space/lesson-1/lesson.md

 ## Main development

-1. Split the class into appropriately sized groups, and assign each group a pressurised module or modules to construct.
+1. Split the class into appropriately equal-sized groups, and assign each group a pressurised module or modules to construct.
   1. Zarya
   2. Unity
   3. Zvezda